Clarity-Digital-Twin/brain-go-brrr/SEIZURE_TRANSFORMER_GAPS_AND_FIX_PLAN.md

 - Current: `SEIZURE_TRANSFORMER_CURRENT_STATUS.md`
 - This plan: `SEIZURE_TRANSFORMER_GAPS_AND_FIX_PLAN.md`

+Scope note
+- Clinical/event metrics via NEDC are deferred to Phase 2.
+Phase 1 focuses on 100% correctness of SeizureTransformer implementation and AUROC evaluation only.

 Current status (snapshot)
 - Discrimination: window‑level AUROC computed (see README usage).
 Last observed ≈ 0.84 on eval.
 - Clinical metrics: NEDC wrapper available, not yet integrated into the standard eval script; FA/24h not reported yet.